EABigEasy/github-docs-example/README.md

 ### GFM = Github Flavored Markdown

+## How to take screenshots

+Take a screenshot, A screenshot is when you capture a part of you screen from laptop, desktop or phone.

 ## Step 1- Using Codeblocks.

 Codeblocks in markdown make it *very easy* for tech people to **copy, paste, share** code.
 A good __Cloud Engineer__ uses Codeblocks whenever possible.